 - How will you know if the product is good?

-This list of questions is good for industry, but maybe not so good for our course or more experimental UIs.
+This list of questions is good for industry, but we can to list when testing more experimental UIs.
 I suggest this list of questions to ask your selves:

 - Is there something unique about the UI that can be tested?

 - Is there a concern about an interaction aspect of the UI that you can test?